 The Company's mineral projects include the Red Wine project and the Clay-Howells property.
-Other projects include property in the Coldwell Complex and the Hinton Coal property and a number of other properties which have been previously written off.
-As described below, the Company has completed the sale of the Manitouwadge graphite property.
+Other projects include property in the Coldwell Complex and the Hinton Coal property and a number of other properties which have been written off.
+At present, we are looking for business opportunities for all are existing exploration and evaluation assets.